 Papua New Guinea: Islands

 Comprehensively explore the archipelagos east of New Guinea, cruising on a comfortable liveboard boat.
-We visit Normanby Island for the endemic Goldie's Bird-of-paradise and Curl-crested Manucode, plus a nearby islet hosting several endemics like Louisiade Monarch, and Islet Kingfisher.
-We spend one evening in Silur Bay where the enigmatic Beck's Petrel should appear as they prepare to visit their nests at dusk, before focusing on the many specialties of New Ireland, Tench, Mussau, and Manus, including the exquisite Superb Pitta, Black Imperial Pigeon, Paradise Drongo, Atoll Starling, stunning Nicobar Pigeon, and beautiful Mussau Fantail.
-All up, we should record more than 65 Admiralty / Bismarck / Melanesian species on the main tour, making this the most endemic-rich birding cruise in the world!
+We visit Normanby for the endemic Goldie's Bird-of-paradise and Curl-crested Manucode, plus the remote outer Louisiades hosting several endemics like Tagula Butcherbird, Louisiade Pitta, and Rossel Paradise Kingfisher.
+We spend one evening in Silur Bay where the enigmatic Beck's Petrel should appear as they prepare to visit their nests, before focusing on the specialties of New Ireland, Tench, Mussau, and Manus, including the exquisite Superb Pitta, Black Imperial Pigeon, Paradise Drongo, Atoll Starling, stunning Nicobar Pigeon, and beautiful Mussau Fantail.
+All up, we should record more than 75 Admiralty / Bismarck / Louisiade / Melanesian species on the main tour, making this the most endemic-rich birding cruise in the world!

 Next Dates